Vision

 Statistics

-Almost 1000 health workers have now attended these courses in various countries, including the USA, England, Brazil, Taiwan and Australia.
-The class in the Australian program has grown from 3 in 1995 to an average of 25 each year from 1998.
-Most participants learn about the Summer School by ‘word of mouth’ from former participants, or from their churches and mission organisations.
+Over 1000 health workers have now attended Intermed courses and its variations in a number of countries, including the USA, England, Brazil, Taiwan and Australia.
+The class in the Australian program grew from 3 in 1995 to an average of over 20 each year from 1998, until numbers declined from 2014.
+Most participants learnt about the Summer School by 'word of mouth' from former participants, or from their churches and mission organisations.

 Participants have included those on furlough from programs in Australia (Aboriginal health), Bolivia, PNG, Tibet, Congo, Chad, Kazakhstan, Kyrgyzstan, Fiji and Vanuatu.
 Participants have gone to Uganda, Kenya, Tanzania, Mozambique, Zambia, Burkina Faso, Nigeria, and Sierra Leone in Africa; to Jordan in the Middle East; to Indonesia, Thailand, Afghanistan, Kazakhstan, Tajikistan, Tibet, Kyrgyzstan and the Philippines in Asia; to Ecuador and Bolivia in Central and South America; to Fiji, the Solomon Islands, PNG, Vanuatu and outback Australia in Oceania.